rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 Note that we've defined the 1st tutorial profile as either tut1 or hello-world.
-We use the @Configuration to let Spring know that this is a Java Configuration and in it we create the definition for our Queue ("tut.hello") and define our Sender and Receiver beans.
+We use the @Configuration to let Spring know that this is a Java Configuration and in it we create the definition for our Queue ("hello") and define our Sender and Receiver beans.

 We will run all of our tutorials through the Boot Application